casualuser/casualuser.github.io/projects.md

   See also the dedicated case study: [Law Firms Association CRM Recovery](/cases/law-firms-crm/).

 - **Healthcare AI Services**
-  Designed and deployed AI-powered healthcare services with strong emphasis on HIPAA, SOC 2, and GDPR readiness, auditable data flows, and reliable pipelines.
+  Designed and deployed AI-powered healthcare services with strong emphasis on HIPAA, SOC 2, PCI, and GDPR readiness, auditable data flows, and reliable pipelines.

 - **Zero-Trust AI Platform on Kubernetes** — locking down AI workloads on Kubernetes with zero-trust networking and better observability.
   Defined and implemented a zero-trust blueprint around LLM gateways, feature stores, and data pipelines, tightening traffic paths and improving monitoring without slowing delivery.